-3. Going concern
+3. GOING CONCERN

 The financial statements have been prepared on the going concern basis.
-The Group made a loss for the year to 31 March 2022, which was due to exceptional costs incurred in the IPO process.
-At the adjusted profit line the business is profitable.
-The Group has cash resources of $\pounds$ 3.1m.
+The Group made a profit for the year to 31 March 2023.
+The Group has cash resources of £1.1m.
+The cash flow for the group fluctuates based on monthly revenue collections and this is managed within the cash and overdraft facilities which the group has.
+The group has a £100,000 agreed overdraft facility and a further £100,000 informal facility.
 The Directors have reviewed the 4GLOBAL Group's overall position and outlook and are of the opinion that the 4GLOBAL Group is sufficiently well funded to be able to operate as a going concern for at least the next twelve months from the date of approval of these financial statements.